GunaPalanivel/FinFlow-FinancialFlow/README.md

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/new-feature`
-3. Make your changes and commit them: `git commit -m` 'Add new feature'.
+3. Make your changes and commit them: `git commit -m 'Add new feature'`.
 4. Push to the branch: `git push origin feature/new-feature`.
 5. Submit a pull request.